Medical Waste Disposal Services

 Although nursing homes and assisted living centers are rarely associated with environmental issues, they are regulated by federal and state regulations that include waste disposal.

 In regards to medical waste, some of the laws and regulations that apply to this sector include the management and disposal of unused pharmaceuticals and medical waste.

-There are numerous types of waste that could be generated in a nursing home or similar facilities which require specific methods of disposal.
-Waste handling in domestic households is more lax and much less regulated.
+There are numerous types of waste that could be generated in a nursing home or similar facilities that require specific methods of disposal.
+Waste handling in domestic households is laxer and much less regulated.
 A home resident may dispose of waste such as bandages and even needles with their regular trash.
-However, if a staff member of a nursing home of assisted living center removes a bloody bandage or generates a used sharp, it must be treated as regulated medical waste.
+However, if a staff member of a nursing home or assisted living center removes a bloody bandage or generates a used sharp, it must be treated as regulated medical waste.

 Regulated waste must be segregated from general non-hazardous waste and managed in an appropriate way.
 Some of this waste could be in the form of sharps, solid waste, liquid waste, medical treatment waste, pharmaceuticals, or other medical or infectious wastes.
 Biohazardous waste can even be anything that has been contaminated with bodily fluids such as gloves, bandages, or even bedding materials.

 Meeting the regulations surrounding medical waste disposal are met is one of many ways to help ensure the safety of everyone from residents to staff and visitors.
 When these rules and regulations are not met, not only are you compromising safety, overseeing federal and state agencies can impose fees and fines which can lead to negative publicity for the nursing facility.
 By working with Medical Waste of America (MWA), a medical waste disposal service company, not only will you be avoiding all of these issues, you will usually be saving time, effort, resources, and money.